cloudflightio/azurewithmachinelearning/README.md

 # azurewithmachinelearning

+This repository contains the code and instructions for an interactive coding workshop for students dealing with the topic cloud native on azure, serverless functions and machine learning.

-Guided project for creating a serverless azure function in combination with a machine learning model.
+It is a guided project for creating a serverless azure function in combination with a machine learning model.

 The endpoint will accept an image to be uploaded and will return information about the uploaded image like age, gender, emotions.